-Commenters at the three town halls fell largely into two groups: those who said it was too dangerous to return to school; those who said that in-person instruction constrained by social distancing and other safety precautions wouldn’t be effective; and those who felt that the risk could be reduced through masking and social distancing and felt that not returning to school would have a detrimental effect on students.
+Commenters at the three town halls fell largely into two groups: those who said it was too dangerous to return to school and that in-person instruction constrained by social distancing and other safety precautions wouldn’t be effective; and those who felt that the risk could be reduced through masking and social distancing and felt that not returning to school would have a detrimental effect on students.

 “The AAP, the CDC, respected physicians in our community who we’ve heard in these town halls [of] our government have all said the same thing: Get our children back in school,” said Christine Koenig, a parent. “...
 Please don’t give up on the children and families for which all virtual schooling will be detrimental to their learning and overall health without even trying to see if we can make it work.”’

 Koenig, who spoke at Monday’s town hall, asked board members what level of risk is acceptable.

 “If we’re waiting for a vaccine, then we should be prepared to wait years,” she said.

 On Thursday, both school boards will hear about plans for an online-only start to the school year.
 Division staff in Albemarle and Charlottesville previously detailed similar plans to send elementary students to school four days of the week.
 Middle and high schools students would go to school one or two days a week, depending on the plan.

 Albemarle County and Charlottesville City Schools are the last in the area to vote on a reopening plan.
 Most of the area school systems have decided to offer a mix of online and in-person classes, but some are re-examining their plans after push back from staff and parents.
 Parents in any division can opt for online-only classes.